VenturaNotes/Knowledge/Computer Science/Data Structures/Margaret M. Fleck/(Home Page) Building Blocks for Theoretical Computer Science by Margaret M. Fleck.md

 			- a | b means either one of the characters a and b
 			- a* means zero or more copies of the character a
 - “Parentheses are used to show grouping” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=24&annotation=LFS3FRAG))
-	- “ab* specifies all strings consisting of an a followed by zero or more b’s:” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=24&annotation=NFSSYL58))
+	- “ab* specifies all strings consisting of an a followed by zero or more b's:” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=24&annotation=NFSSYL58))
 		- a, ab, abb, etc.
 	- c(b|a)\*c specifies all strings consisting of one c, followed by zero or more characters that are either a's or b's, followed one c.
 E.g. `cc`, `cac`, `cbbac`, and so forth
 ### (1.7) Variation in notation